Lajimkhan/Machine-learning/README.md

-Here is a **professional README.md** file for your GitHub repository based on the full workflow and code you shared.
-You can directly copy–paste into your README.md.

----

 # 🚧 Landslide Prediction Using Gradient Boosting (Machine Learning Project)

 This repository contains a complete machine learning workflow for **landslide susceptibility prediction** using environmental and geological features.
 The project includes **data preprocessing**, **class balancing using RandomUnderSampler**, **model training**, and **detailed evaluation** with visualizations.